Acaki/dotfiles/README.md

     " Toggle paste mode on and off nmap <leader>p :setlocal paste!<cr>

-More settings please refer to comments in .vimrc file
+For more detiled settings please refer to comments in .vimrc file

 # How to include your own config
 Create a file named `my_configs.vim` in the same directory of this repository (e.g. `~/dotfiles/my_configs.vim` if you clone at home directory), then simply edit the file to add vim configs as you like.